Historic Diamonds / Royal Stories

 Written by: Grant Mobley

-Over 200 years later, a newly unveiled necklace by Hancocks London from the same period offers the collector or connoisseur a rare opportunity to own a piece that closely parallels one of the most famous imperial jewels of them all.
-The Georgian diamond rivière necklace, dating to 1820, is a nearly exact match to the base of Napoleon’s gift, as rare, as sophisticated, and as technically brilliant.
+More than 200 years later, a newly unveiled necklace by Hancocks London from the same period offers collectors or connoisseurs a rare opportunity to own a piece that closely parallels one of the most famous imperial jewels of them all.
+The Georgian diamond rivière necklace, dating to 1820, is a near-exact match to the base of Napoleon’s gift, as rare, as sophisticated, and as technically brilliant.
 The appearance of the necklace is every bit as rare as the diamonds it holds.

 Meet the Expert